KhemSubmee/BLDC-Motor-with-RP2040/README.md

 Varying the duty cycle (the ON time within each switching period) changes the effective voltage.

+### For motor control, this project uses a semi-sinusoidal control method together with inverter-based switching.

+Instead of using conventional 120-degree conduction (which creates stepwise torque), the motor phases are controlled using a custom 6-mode control scheme where the duty cycles are varied smoothly within each sector of the electrical rotation.
+This semi-sinusoidal approach reduces torque ripple and improves rotation smoothness compared to basic 120° control, though it's simpler than full Field-Oriented Control (FOC).

+The motor driver, SimpleFOCMini, acts as an inverter by switching the current into the motor’s three phases.
+Pulse Width Modulation (PWM) is applied to adjust the voltage and control the phase currents, enabling precise manipulation of the stator’s magnetic field.

+This combined method provides a good balance between control simplicity, cost efficiency, and improved performance, making it suitable for experimental and educational mechatronics projects.

 # Close loop control method:

 This project implements a simple closed-loop position control for a BLDC motor using the following approach: